 His path led to a specialist and a procedure called TECA that increasing numbers of dogs are getting.
 If you have a dog prone to ear infections, this is for you.
 Not just so you know it’s there if you need it, but also so you can avoid it.
 Continue reading “Total Ear Canal Ablation in Dogs”

 The picture above shows an ear problem in Adelaide that’s also found around the world.
 It only affects the margins and tips of the ears.
 The most common cause will surprise you.
 Continue reading “Help!
 My Dog’s Ear Tips Are Bleeding”

-It’s grass seed season again in southern Australia, that time between October and year’s end when extra care is needed.
+Grass seed season in southern Australia is that time between October and year’s end when extra care is needed.
 All dog owners need to know how to prevent and treat this menace.
 The same also applies to cats to a lesser extent.
 Continue reading “Help!
 My Dog Has A Grass Seed”

 Yesterday: a dog who panics whenever someone touches her feet.
 The day before: a dog with anxiety about her ears being touched.
 These dogs are everywhere, but what happened to them?